-Icon, button, or shortcut Meaning
+Icon, button or shortcut Meaning

-⊏ [j Rename
+⊏]ı Rename

-CTRL+C Сору
+CTRL + C Сору

+X Cut

-X CTRL+X Cut If you cut a file or a folder, then the control grays out the icon of the file or the folder.
+CTRL + X If you cut a file or a folder, then the control dims the icon of the file or the folder.

 Delete

-■ ☆ ☆ Add a favorite
+■ ☆ ☆ ★ Add favorite

+☆ Remove favorite

+$\checkmark$ Favorite

-Favorite If you add a favorite, then the control displays this symbol next to the file or the folder.
+If you add a favorite, then the control displays this icon next to the file or the folder.

-☆ Remove a favorite

-Eject USB device
+≜ Eject USB device

+≜ ⊡ Deactivate write-protection

+A Activate write-protection

-0 Activate write protection If write protection is active, then the control displays this symbol next to the file or the folder.
+• If write protection is active, then the control displays this icon next to the file or the folder.

-• Deactivate write protection
+<eof></eof> With end of file , the control indicates that the complete file is visible in the preview area.

+The control only displays a part of the file in the preview area.

 New folder Create new folder

-Icon, button, or shortcut Meaning

-New file Create new file

-You create a new table in the Tables operating mode.
-Further information: "Tables operating mode", Page 726

-File functions The control opens the context menu.

-Further information: "Context menu", Page 676

-Only in the Files operating mode

-Mark The control marks the file and opens the action bar.

-CTRL+BLANK Only in the Files operating mode

-7 Undo an action

-CTRL+Z

-CTRL+Y Redo an action

-Open The control opens the file in the appropriate operating mode or application.
+Icon, button or shortcut Meaning New file Create new file You create a new table in the Tables operating mode.
+Further information: "The Tables operating mode", Page 740 File functions The control opens the context menu.
+Further information: "Context menu", Page 686 Only in the Files operating mode Mark CTRL + SPACE The control marks the file and opens the action bar.
+Only in the Files operating mode ک CTRL + Z Undo لكم CTRL + Y Redo Show as document The control opens the file in the Document workspace.
+Further information: "The Document workspace", Page 417 Open The control opens the file in the appropriate operating mode or application.
 Select in Program Run The control opens the file in the Program Run operating mode.

-Only in the Files operating mode

-Additional functions The control opens a selection menu with the following functions:

-Update TAB / PGM

-Convert the format and content of files from the iTNC 530

-Modify faulty files

-Further information: "Converting files", Page 397

-Mount network share

-Further information: User's Manual for Setup and Program Run

-Only in the Files operating mode
+Only in the Files operating mode Additional functions The control opens a selection menu with the following functions: Update TAB / PGM Convert the format and content of files from the iTNC 530 Modify faulty files Further information: "Converting files", Page 419 Mount network share Further information: User's Manual for Setup and Program Run Only in the Files operating mode